palamooritech/starter-pocket-base/README.md

 PocketBase is an open-source backend framework built in Go.
 It offers features such as an embedded SQLite database, real-time subscriptions, built-in authentication management, a user-friendly dashboard UI, and a simple REST-ish API.
 It's designed to provide a secure and cost-effective foundation for web applications.

 # Intro
-This is a starter template, to extend Pocketbase as a GO framework.
+A starter template, to extend Pocketbase as a GO framework.
 Just clone it and extend it as per your needs.

 ## Getting Started